ashierj/superdemo/doc/administration/dedicated/index.md

   - Ask for the Availability Zone IDs in the ticket you raise to enable the link and ensure the NLB is enabled in those AZs, or
   - Ensure the NLB has is enabled in every Availability Zone in the region.

+You can view the `Reverse Private Link IAM Principal` attribute in the **Tenant Details** section of Switchboard.

 To enable an Outbound Private Link:

 1. [Create the Endpoint service](https://docs.aws.amazon.com/vpc/latest/privatelink/create-endpoint-service.html) through which your internal service